 WAF Deployment Design

 Based on the architecture, we need to determine how many WAF appliances should be deployed.
 First, it depends on the number of hosting locations, whether physical or logical (datacenters, cloud instances, branch offices).
 Second, it depends on the number of applications being protected, and the need for fault tolerance within each application deployed.
-Third, it depends on the amount of traffic (TPS), as one may prefer scaling the appliances rather than defining its amount statically (in which case WAF container is a good option, coupled with clustering and orchestration solutions).
+Third, it depends on the amount of traffic (TPS) and the size of the internet bandwidth, as one may prefer scaling the appliances rather than defining its amount statically (in which case WAF container is a good option, coupled with clustering and orchestration solutions).

 After we've determined that number, we'll need to come up with a logic for WAF clusters (like, by hosting location, by application, etc.).
 This will help deploy our appliances effectively.
 We also need to determine whether appliances have direct access to the Qualys platform or if they need to be proxied.